 2. His severest critics did not deny his miracles, but claimed these miracles were done using Satan's power.
 See Matthew 12:22-24

 3. Jesus said, "Don't believe me unless I can back up my claims with miracles."
 John 10:37-38, 14:11

 4. The reason people did not follow him was NOT because he couldn't perform miracles.
-Rather, they were afraid of the religious authorities (who were intimidating people at that time who followed Jesus and threatening to kick them out of the Temple) or because they WERE in a position of power over others and saw Jesus as a threat to their comfortable way of life.
-Or, just sheer laziness and ignorance - refusing to go and listen to his message, refusing to check out what others were claiming about him, and refusing (if you were a good jew) to check out the scripture that talked about the coming Messiah that all of Israel was waiting for!
+Rather, they were either afraid of the religious authorities (who were intimidating people at that time who followed Jesus and threatening to kick them out of the Temple) or they were afraid of losing theirposition of power over others (they saw Jesus as a threat to their comfortable way of life).
+Or, just sheer laziness and ignorance - refusing to go and listen to his message, refusing to check out what others were claiming about him, and refusing (if you were a good Jew) to check out the scripture that talked about the coming Messiah that all of Israel was waiting for!
 See John 12:42

 Isaiah 9:6-7.
-The OT prophet fortells the coming of one from God who will set up an eternal kingdom.
-The NT shows that Jesus sees himself as the fulfillment of this and many other OT prophecies.More prophesies to come...
+The Old Testament prophet, Isaiah, foretells the coming of "one from God" who will set up an eternal kingdom.
+The NT shows that Jesus sees himself not only as the fulfillment of this prophecy, but also of many other OT prophecies.More prophesies to come...